 - This seems to be typical of Spectres in general though they're in danger of Jumping Off the Slippery Slope when they do, because Spectres are given broad authority to violate lesser regulations in service of the greater good of the Council, which allows them to work with mercs, thieves, and assasins.
 A Spectre in the second game works with the Shadow Broker because of the useful intel she gets.
 Shepard himself is willing to work with Cerberus in the second game.

 - In Love Letter From Thief X, Tatsuro Togoshi is a police detective assigned to catch the main characters, who make up a group of Phantom Thieves called the Black Foxes.
 He's also the protagonist's childhood friend, which makes things complicated for both of them after she becomes involved with the Foxes, and on a couple of occasions he ends up turning a blind eye and letting them go rather than be forced to arrest them.

-- Inspector Paul Vergier in Rhythm Thief And The Emperors Treasure spends much of the game unsuccessfully trying to catch Phantom R, although he's very good at predicting where Phantom R would be next.
+- Inspector Paul Vergier in Rhythm Thief & the Emperor's Treasure spends much of the game unsuccessfully trying to catch Phantom R, although he's very good at predicting where Phantom R would be next.
 When Napoleon Bonaparte goes after Vergier later on (It Makes Sense in Context), however, Vergier guns down Napoleon's Mooks with little effort.